Your Ultimate Limestone Coast Golf Trip

 After a day of lost balls, loose putts, laughs and triple bogeys, The Caledonian Inn (a.k.a.
 The Cally) shines like a new set of Titleists, with its awesome restaurant and beer garden and a handy little lawn area that fronts directly onto Town Beach.
 This is the perfect spot to grab a half-crayfish, chips and salad and leg it to a deck chair or table while the sun’s still out.

 Of course the Robe Town Brewery’s never too far away either, churning out some pretty interesting brews via the only wood-fired brewing kettle in Australia.
 If you’re not sure where to start, grab a tasting paddle or two and work your way through the range.
-You’ll also be glad to know they’re open late on Fridays and Saturdays, with live music and open mic nights being great way to wind up a day’s play.
+You’ll also be glad to know they’re open late on Fridays and Saturdays, with live music and open mic nights a great way to wind up a day’s play.

 Robe Town Brewery (@mcfuzzlebutts.manchen)